 Best Baits For Trout: A Top Guide Rates All Baits

-I have been fishing for trout for over 37 years, and I have been one of the top trout guides in my area for over 20 years.
+I have been fishing for trout for over 40 years, and I have been one of the top trout guides in my area for over 25 years.
 During this time, I have tested just about every bait used for trout in all seasons and conditions.

-My opinions on baits are based on 37 years of experience and extensive testing of baits, and landing thousands of trout, not to mention the intel from many other guides and experienced anglers.
-I have tested baits on all the species I guide for, which include brown trout, brook trout, rainbow trout, and lake trout.
+My opinions on baits are based on extensive testing of baits and landing thousands of trout, not to mention the intel from many other guides and experienced anglers I’ve fished with over the last 40 years.

 In my experience, there are two types of trout baits.
 They are high-percentage baits and low-percentage baits.